makrai/notes/park-1911-vad-from-categ-emo.md

 * manipulating the semantic emotive content of user news feeds
-  * can affect the choices of both individuals and groups on the platform to engage and interact (Stark and Hoey, 2020).
-From a different perspective,
+  * can affect the choices of both individuals and groups on the platform to engage and interact (Stark and Hoey, 2020)
 * problems might occur from the inaccurate results of the model
   * Mispredictions of the models could result in harmful outcomes
 * languages with relatively low resources
-  * quality  of emotion detection resources would degrade if translated to
+  * quality  of emotion detection resources would degrade
   * cultural nuances to defining emotions vary
 * guidelines for the ethical use of emotional AI technologies
   * a checklist for anyone engaged with data about human emotion